aljims/ECS-H110M4-EFI/README.md

 ## Not working / Tested:

-* Sleep: Disabled
+* Sleep: Not working.
-* HDMI Audio
+* HDMI Audio: Not tested.
-* Bluetooth: Not working
+* Bluetooth: Not working.
+* VGA: Not tested.
+* DVI: Not tested.

 ## Notes:

 * Generate your own iMac18,1 SMBIOS.
 Use the Dortania Guide.
-This EFI contains prebuilt SSDT from https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.html.
-Using them boots my PC! :D

 * This EFI includes boot chime and GUI bootloader.
 Verbose boot is disabled.
 Feel free to edit the plist.

+## Updates:

+  * Latest EFI has proper USB Mapping and ACPI files built exactly for this motherboard.